EDUC5502 Teaching Mathematics in the Early Years

 - Indicative assessments in this unit are as follows: (1) case study and (2) planning task.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the assignment 1: children's knowledge of number and assignment 2: planning and programming document components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the case study and planning task components.

 Supplementary assessment is not available in this unit.